zhouchw5/Python_excel.github.io/README.md

 - **Still with my original insistence, your footprint in my website would not be marked or stored.
 I always wish a zero intersection with me after your reading, nothing but some interesting memory merely in your mind, no storage for the Like or reader amount.
 Your ever presence is enough.**

 In the letter _Some Basic Usages of Python in My Daily Work (I)_, we have known how Python could exchange information with an xlsx. file and some preliminary operations to edit data performed in Python.
-Based on these preliminary operations and some extended coding knowledge shown in this article, I would develop a simple and skeleton model to perform the decision-making process and obtain an elementary demand/supply match report.
+Based on these preliminary operations and some extended coding knowledge shown in this article, I would develop a simple and skeleton model to perform the decision-making process in working schedule and obtain an elementary demand/supply match report.

 Yours,
 Zhou Mr.Chuwei